 Before buying new maternity clothes, consider trying some clothing hacks to help your regular clothes fit longer during pregnancy.
 For example, consider some of the following pregnancy hacks:

-- Belly bands: these fabric belly bands can be worn over unbutton pants to help them fit longer.
+- BELLY BANDS: fabric belly bands can be worn over unbutton pants to help them fit longer.
 You can even DIY your own by cutting old tights or support panty hose.

-- Bra band extender: Bra extenders can help you wear your regular bras longer if your rib cage expands during pregnancy (spoiler alert, it probably will).
+- BRA BAND EXTENDERS: Bra extenders can help you wear your regular bras longer if your rib cage expands during pregnancy (spoiler alert, it probably will which completely caught me off guard).

 7. Check Craigslist and Facebook Marketplace